mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/README.md

 N/A

 ### To what degree can users control the underlying framework by passing parameters via the USING syntax?
-Every model have different parameters which can be be known by `DESCRIBE PREDICTOR mindsdb.<model_name>.features`.
+Every model have different parameters which can be used for customizing prediction through **USING** syntax.
+You can get paramaeter list by executing `DESCRIBE PREDICTOR mindsdb.<model_name>.features`.

 ### Does this integration offer model explainability or insights via the DESCRIBE syntax?

-Not Supported Now.
+`DESCRIBE PREDICTOR mindsdb.<model_name>.features` can be used to see list of parameters can be use with model.

 ### Does this integration support fine-tuning pre-existing models (i.e. is the update() method implemented)?
 Are there any caveats?
 No